 Surprise!
 Your dream island vacations might be more within reach than you’d expect, even if you’re traveling on a budget.
-Skip the overpriced resorts in Cancún and other travel hotspots for some unexpected destinations around the world for an even better island vacation, and at a fraction of the cost.
+Skip the overpriced resorts in the Dominican Republic and Cancún favor of unexpected destinations around the world for an even better island vacation at a fraction of the cost.

 Our ultimate guide to the best affordable island vacations has some of the most unexpected destinations for the best island vacations you can visit even on a tight budget.
 Compiled by some of our favorite travel bloggers who have visited these spots time and time again, this guide will help you plan the getaway you’ve been dreaming of.